frittatalabs/clockwork/README.md

   (+ x y))
 ;; => nil
 ```
 Works like `let`, but with built‑in nil‑guarding.
-You can start using it in minutes.
+You can start using it instantly

 ---